2021–22 Arizona Wildcats men's basketball team: Schedule and results

-The Wildcats finalized their schedule in the summer, dates and times were be finalized in the fall.
+The Wildcats finalized their schedule in the summer, dates and times were finalized in the fall.
 Arizona will host Cal Baptist, NAU, Northern Colorado, North Dakota State, Sacramento State, Texas–Rio Grande Valley, Wyoming at McKale Center in Tucson, AZ.
 Arizona played the 2021 Roman Main Event in Las Vegas with Michigan, UNLV & Wichita State.
 They played two true road against Illinois & Tennessee, that were canceled the previous season (including not play against Gonzaga in the 2021–22 season The Pac-12 will continue with its 20-game conference schedule, with 10 home & away games per school.
 Arizona will not play against Washington State at home and Oregon on the road.